rushivarun/Indoor_navigation_system/contribution.md

 # Steps to contribute
-Fork the repo
+Fork the repo.
-Create branch
+Create branch.
-Edit
+Edit.
-Create pull request to master
+Create pull request to master.